Costs of the Longship Project

 The estimation of CCS costs are based on FEED studies

-The cost estimates for the Full-scale CCS project in Norway are based on FEED studies from Fortum Oslo Varme (now Hafslund Oslo Celsio), Norcem and Northern Lights.
+The cost estimates for the Full-scale CCS project in Norway are based on FEED studies from Fortum Oslo Varme (now Hafslund Oslo Celsio), Heidelberg Materials and Northern Lights.
 Their FEED studies and cost estimates are quality assured according to a mandatory quality assurance scheme in Norway for public supported investment projects.
 The cost estimates are shown in Atkins and Oslo Economics quality assurance report, published June 25, 2020.

 A report from DNV GL to Gassnova analyzes the cost reduction potential for CCS.